ginintaxas/Delfi_LT_webscraper/README.md

 # delfi_scrapper
-this is a delfi site webscrapper
+This is a delfi site webscrapper

+usage:
+scrapper.py [subdir of the website]
+example:
+scrapper.py verslas

+subdirs available:
+verslas, sportas, veidai